eic/afterburner/README.md

 > This method is very coarse as if in a source file the crossing angle is 0 but all beam effects do exist,
 > beam effects will be applied twice

--c,--config flag, values [0,1,2] set config and auto determine energy from source file:
+-p,--preset flag, values \[0,1,2,3,4,5\] set config and auto determine energy from source file:

 - "0": IP6, High divergence, auto read energy [default],
 - "1": IP6, High acceptance, auto read energy
 - "2": IP6, eAu, auto read energy
+- "3": IP8, High divergence, auto read energy [default],
+- "4": IP8, High acceptance, auto read energy
+- "5": IP8, eAu, auto read energy

 The other options sets energy settings manually, not checking the source file: